salahnomad/salahnomad.github.io/content/work-productivity/souk-algorithm/index.md

 {{< figure src="images/souk-law2-authority.jpg" alt="Open sacks of colorful spices in a Meknès market, representing the Authoritativeness pillar and generosity in the Souk Algorithm." >}}

-*In the Souk:* Hamid’s best spices are in open burlap sacks, not hidden in sealed boxes.
+*In the Souk:* Hamid's best spices are in open burlap sacks, not hidden in sealed boxes.
 He invites you to touch, smell, and understand the product.
 He gives away his knowledge freely, explaining the difference between Moroccan and Iranian saffron.
 He is a source, not just a seller.

 *The SEO Translation:* **Generosity is a ranking factor.** The era of gatekeeping your best knowledge is over.
 When I published my complete **[Zellige Blueprint](/work-productivity/zellige-blueprint/)**—a productivity system that took me years to develop—my authority didn't diminish.
 It solidified.
 Generosity signals confidence and mastery.